roman-milk/roman-milk.github.io/dianes-diaries.md

  She got a bit of a smile on her face when I told her that I'd broken up the household duties between us.
 I passed her another sheet of paper where I had listed everything and told her to review it and let me know if she wanted to make any adjustments to it.
 On it I had listed the parts of the house we would each be responsible for cleaning.
 She would do the laundry one week and I would do it the next.
 I would cook one week and she would cook the next.
 If either of us was not going to be there to cook on our assigned night we needed to give the other party a days notice.

  She read the list and then told me she would rather do her own laundry and I told her in that case I would do mine and that included sheets and pillow cases so she would have to do hers.
 I could see that she wanted to say something, but I guess she decided that it was not the time to possibly make matters worse.
-Report_Story #4